Garden Vegetables that Harvest in the Spring

 What's Fresh from the Farm in the Spring in NC?
 Spring Vegetables

 My grandmother grew corn, turnips, collards, strawberries, butter beans, new potatoes, and green beans.
 They also had grapes.
-I really don't know all that she grew, but I certainly know that every day, she would cook fresh vegetables for a lunch buffet.
-She did it daily.
-She kept me while my Mom worked when I was little and I developed a palate for fresh vegetables at a very early age.
+She would cook fresh vegetables every day for a lunch buffet.
+She kept me while my Mom worked when I was little, and I developed a palate for fresh vegetables at a very early age.
+I would sit before the Price is Right with a TV stand and dine on a smorgasbord of fresh veggies from the garden.

 Farm Days